kumojin/repo-backup-cli/README.md

 # Repo Backup CLI

-A command-line tool for backing up private GitHub repositories from an organization to local storage or remote Azure Blob Storage.
+A command-line tool for backing up private GitHub repositories from an organization to local storage or remote object storage.

 ## Overview